atolab/zenoh-web/content/docs/manual/abstractions.md

 ## Storage

-[Storages](../plugin-storage-manager) are an intersection of a queryable and subscriber.
+[Storages](../plugin-storage-manager) are both a queryable and subscriber.
 They
 - subscribe to [key expression](#key-expression);
 - upon receiving publications matching their subscription, they store the associated values;
 - when queried with a selector matching their subscription, they return the latest values for each matching key.